SimplGy/obsidian-emoji-magic/README.md

 * Actual emoji.
 No images.
   * This means: no custom emoji
   * Also means: will render platform-appropriate versions.
 This can vary depending on where you're viewing the file
+  * Also means: you may see empty rectangles for emoji that are defined, but not supported by your device. (eg: 🦩 "flamingo" won't be there if you're on an older Mac)

+## Installing this Plugin

+Add a hotkey.
+I like `cmd + shift + e` ("e" for "emoji").

 ## Similar Obsidian Plugins